serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 > **Note:** I’m going to focus on AWS Lambda below, but know that you can use any serverless provider (Microsoft Azure, Google Cloud Functions, etc) with GraphQL.

-## Why Serverless and GraphQL are such a great fit ?
+## Why Serverless and GraphQL are such a great fit?

 When moving to GraphQL, you suddenly rely on one HTTP endpoint to connect your clients to your backend services.
 Once you do decide to do that you want this one HTTP endpoint to be: